-The site is accessed from Goldenwood Drive via a traditional driveway approach.
-Goldenwood Drive is a residential street that has sidewalks and permits on street parking.
-The site has adequate on-site/off-street parking to meet the regulatory requirements for use as an STR provided garage spaces are also required to be made available.
-In the event a guest parked on the street, on-street parking would not create visual obstructions from adjacent driveways or street intersections.
-The design of the parking and the site's access is consistent with other residential developments and is believed sufficient to support future traffic generation without compromising public safety.
+The site is accessed from Gipson Street via a traditional driveway approach.
+Gipson Street is a residential street that does not have sidewalks and permits on street parking.
+The site has adequate on-site/off-street parking to meet the regulatory requirements for use as an STR.

+In the event a guest parked on the street, on-street parking could potentially create a visual obstruction turning onto Garth Avenue if the guest were to park close to the intersection.
+The design of the parking and the site's access are consistent with other residential development and are believed sufficient to support future traffic generation without compromising public safety.